HaydenMacDonald/multigitminder/README.md

           AUTH_TOKEN: ${{ secrets.BEEMINDER_AUTH_TOKEN }}
           GOAL: YOUR_GOAL_NAME_HERE
 ```
-and include '[multigitminder]' in the commit message of the commits you want to count towards your Beeminder goal.
+and include `[multigitminder]` in the commit message of the commits you want to count towards your Beeminder goal.

-### What if I want commits to a repo to contribute to multiple Beeminder goals?

-Create a workflow file in your repo's `.github/workflows/` directory for each goal, changing the input parameters accordingly.

 ### What if I want repositories with specific languages contributing to my Beeminder goal?